“Run, run as fast as you can, You can’t catch me, I’m the Gingerbread Man!”

 Gingerbread Man Superhero! by Dotti Enderle is about a special cookie with superpowers.
 He flies to a bakery and helps save the other baked goods from a crazed macaroon.
 Your students are sure to enjoy this unique superhero story.

 In Keep Running, Gingerbread Man: A Story About Keeping Active by Steve Smallman, no one can keep up with the speedy biscuit.
 After outsmarting the characters in the story, he leads them into an aerobics class.
 This version of the story combines the classic folktale with a message of personal well being.

 Follow along as Captain Cookie works to save his gingerbread men crew from being a treat for Santa in The Gingerbread Pirates by Kristen Kladstrup.
 This tale combines the magic of Christmas with an exciting pirate adventure.

 Catch That Cookie! by Hallie Durand is an imaginative story about a young boy who doesn’t believe the original folktale until he opens the oven and all of the cookies are gone.
 Now, the boy and his class have solve a series of rhyming clues to find the cookies.

 The Gingerbread Man by Jim Aylesworth is slightly different from the original folktale.
 In this version, your students will have fun repeating the phrase, “No!
 No!
 I won’t come back!
 I’d rather run than be your snack!” and looking at the well-dressed cookie outrun everyone in the town until he crosses paths with the fox, of course.

-These 10 of the Best Gingerbread Man Books would be fun addition to your Gingerbread unit and the perfect way to celebrate the season.
+Any of these 10 Gingerbread Man Books would be fun addition to your Christmas or Gingerbread unit and the perfect way to celebrate the season.